darkoverlordofdata/adriac/readme.md

 ## Vala Subset
 ZeroG supports a subset of Vala based on Compact classes.
-This limits oop functionality, and Genie is not well supported.
+This limits oop functionality, and Genie is not supported.
 It requires a different coding style, and to set it appart, I'm altering the syle guide.
 I call it Dark Vala.

 Dark Vala style guide:
 [Based on msn](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/capitalization-conventions)